Glengoyne 12 year Original Highland single malt Scotch Whisky Time Keeper gift set.

 Celebrate time well spent with the Glengoyne 12 Year Old Time Keeper Gift Set, a refined showcase of one of Scotland’s most elegant single malts.
 This beautifully presented set includes a 700ml bottle of Glengoyne 12 Year Old and a branded Glencairn whisky glass, making it the perfect gift for both seasoned connoisseurs and curious newcomers.
 This expression is known for its smooth character, achieved through Glengoyne's notably slow distillation process and the exclusive use of air-dried, unpeated barley.
 The distillery emphasizes sustainability, with packaging that is 100% recyclable and production methods that minimize environmental impact.

-Crafted in the heart of the Highlands and matured in a mix of first-fill sherry and bourbon casks, this single malt is renowned for its unpeated style, natural color, and exceptionally smooth texture—thanks to the slowest distillation in Scotland.
+Crafted in the heart of the Highlands and matured in a mix of first-fill sherry and bourbon casks, this single malt is renowned for its unpeated style, natural colour, and exceptionally smooth texture—thanks to the slowest distillation in Scotland.

 Gift Set Includes: